 - Regular Applications (Expedited or Full Review Applications) expire annually.

 - Exemption Applications expire three years from the date of approval.
+The project will automatically be closed by the IRB on the expiration date unless the PI requests an extension.

 Modification of Approved Studies